 - Liquid solutions

-Prescribers who offer this medication for pain management may offer it under different brand names and formulas that combine oxycodone with other substances.5 Brand names for oxycodone-based medications include:4,5
+Prescribers who offer this medication for pain management may offer it under different brand names and formulas that combine oxycodone with other non-narcotic medications such as acetaminophen or ibuprofen.
+Brand names for oxycodone-based medications include:

 - Roxicet